-Vendor meals are often left behind because we are so focused on getting married and enjoying the moment.
-Imagine being your wedding photographer who has been taking photos of your dress since mid-morning and the getting ready process.
+It was slightly sleep deprived, hungry & a little [email protected]#$%!
+Vendor meals are often left behind because we are so focused on getting married & enjoying the moment.
+Imagine being your wedding photographer who has been taking photos of your dress since mid-morning & the getting ready process.
 By the time dinner is served they will most likely be starving.
-The same goes for your makeup artist if they do retouches during the day.
 Don’t even get me started with your wedding planner or coordinator, who probably did not even get enough sleep lol.

 You will learn why vendor meals are super important

 Your wedding vendors are crucial in making things happen during your big day because things would simply not happen without them.
-And there are some etiquette norms you need to follow through and plan, like providing a meal, especially for those vendors who are staying during the whole wedding, like your DJ, live musician, or photographer.
-Continue reading our article below to learn all our tips and expert advice on how to handle this commonly asked question.
+There are some etiquette norms you need to follow through and plan, like providing a meal, especially for those vendors who are staying during the whole wedding, like your DJ, live musician, or photographer.
+Continue reading our article below to learn all our tips & expert advice on how to handle this commonly asked question.

 Average Read Time: 3 minutes 45 seconds